How to Marry Someone Who Is Rich

 Keep in mind that there are different degrees of rich.

 Posted Jan 08, 2014

-HANG OUT IN THOSE PLACES WHERE VERY RICH PEOPLE HANG OUT!
-Here in Westchester County I recommend taking boating lessons at one of the very selective yachting clubs.
+Here in Westchester County, I recommend taking boating lessons at one of the very selective yachting clubs.
 (Being selective means that you can’t join, but you can still sign up for lessons.)
 Even if you are sort-of ugly, you will learn how to sail a boat, which is probably enjoyable.
 (I wouldn’t know.)
-Besides, as I have said over and over in these blogs, being sort-of ugly does not mean you cannot appeal to very desirable people.
+Besides, as I have said over and over in these posts, being sort-of ugly does not mean you cannot appeal to very desirable people.
 It is a matter of personality, being joyful, for instance.
 Besides, if you are sort-of ugly now, it doesn’t mean you are doomed to be ugly forever.
 It is a matter of sprucing up properly.

 People who want to marry someone really rich (or who want to win the lottery) want what they want without having to make a real effort to get it.
 And so they give up too easily.
 (Not the people who buy lottery tickets.)
 Also, I think that deep down, they may not be truly optimistic about the advantages of being really, really rich.
 That’s my guess, anyway.